cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/emulation.md

 # Locking the UI

 By default the navigation at the bottom remains visible when the emulator is running.
-This may cause your fingers to accidentially touch the navigation if you are interacting with your pilot.
+This may cause your fingers to accidentally touch the navigation if you are interacting with your pilot.

 You can touch the lock item at the top in order to hide the navigation